BegumDev/GetSetHoliday/README.md

     ![Image of the thank you page](assets/images/thank-you-page.JPG)

     * #### Aim 3; "I want to be able to see previous customer reviews and any social media presence."
         - Passed - Users whilst being on the main page can scroll to the bottom and find (fictational) previous customer reviews with a heading of 'Here's what our customers say.'
-They are also able to see links in the footer which when clicked will guide them to our (fictational) social media platforms.
+They are also able to see links in the footer which when clicked will guide them externally to our (fictational) social media platforms whilst still keeping our website tab open.
+This is consistent across other media devices also.
         ![Image of customer reviews and social media links from the footer](documents/images/reviews-and-social-media.JPG)

 * ### Code validation.